Kaipara Harbour: Environmental issues

 As of 2011, the environmental state of the harbour has been called as "nearing crisis" and "in significant decline", with shrinking fish and shellfish stocks, more sedimentation, declining water quality and competition for resource use and development being noted as the main issues, with "ninety-nine per cent of the rivers in the catchment [are] polluted".

 As part of the worldwide trend, there is a decline in biodiversity within the Kaipara.
 The timber industry removed most of the native forest.
 Much of the kauri and kahikatea forest, and scrub and riparian vegetation, has been replaced with farm and urban areas.
 Mangrove forests and wetlands have been "reclaimed".
 Soil erosion has increased on the land and sedimentation in the harbour.
 Shellfish abundance has declined, especially toheroa, scallops, tuatua, cockles and pipi.
 Finfish like mullet, snapper, kanae and school shark have diminished.

 Habitat fragmentation has also occurred.
-Natural vegetation in the Kaipara catchments have been reduced to islands of wetlands and forest in man-made landscapes—separated by urban areas, roads, exotic forests and pastures.
+Natural vegetation in the Kaipara catchments have been reduced to islands of wetlands and forest in human-made landscapes—separated by urban areas, roads, exotic forests and pastures.
 More information is needed on biodiversity in the Kaipara Harbour and habitats in associated coastal areas.
 A recent pilot survey found that habitats in the estuaries are still extensive, but ninety percent of land cover is no longer indigenous wetland or vegetation.
 Even if the key existing areas were to be protected, further buffers and corridors that give better connection between the natural areas would be needed to encourage the recovery of biodiversity.